geoserver/geoserver/doc/en/user/source/security/rest.rst

 Examples
 --------

-Most of the examples in this section are specific to the :ref:`rest configuration extension <rest_extension>` but any RESTful GeoServer service may be configured in the same manner.
+Most of the examples in this section are specific to the GeoServer :ref:`rest` but any RESTful GeoServer service may be configured in the same manner.

 Allowing only authenticated access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~